Darafarm/Darafarm/README.md

-- 👋 Hi, I’m @Darafarm
+👋 Hi, I’m @Darafarm
-- 👀 I’m interested in Artificial intelligence
-- 🌱 I’m currently learning Machine learning/ Deep learning
+👀 Interests
+I’m passionate about Artificial Intelligence and am particularly focused on Deep Learning, Machine Learning and Computer Vision.

+🌱 Current Learning
+I am currently deepening my knowledge in =Deep Learning and Computer Vision.

+💞️ Collaboration
-- 💞️ I’m looking to collaborate on Deep learning projects
+I’m looking to collaborate on exciting Deep Learning research projects.
+If you have a project or idea in this field, let’s connect!

+📫 Contact
-- 📫 How to reach me daramolajames1859@gmail.com
+You can reach me at daramolajames1859@gmail.com.

 <!---
 Darafarm/Darafarm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.